Sara Burchfiel, LMFT

 From there, change tends to feel less forced and more like something that unfolds from within—creating a deeper, more lasting shift.

-My fee is $200 per session.
+My fee is $215 per session.
 Sessions are 45 minutes in length.
-I reserve a limited number of slots at a reduced fee.
+I reserve a limited number of slots at a reduced fee - please inquire if finances are a concern for you.

 I’m out of network with all insurance companies.